DevAra007/p2_aws_liftandshift/README.md

 Here,we used Mysql DB
 sql dump file:
 - /src/main/resources/db_backup.sql
-- db_backup.sql file is a mysql dump file.we have to import this dump to mysql db server
+- db_backup.sql file is a mysql dump file. we have to import this dump to mysql db server
 - > mysql -u <user_name> -p accounts < db_backup.sql

 ## Conclusion